 Method of Working

 The course begins in Week 5 of the Academic year with four weeks of lectures.
 This is followed by the project phase which starts in Week 10 (after reading week) and runs to Week 16.
 You will be put into groups of 4-5 and assigned a supervisor and will meet with them four times per week.
-Usually the groups interact more than four times a week.
+Usually, the groups interact more than four times a week.
 At this stage you will:

 choose a name and a structure for the team